 Southern Belle Farm

-Head to this 330-acre family farm in McDonough for pick-your-own berries, a country market, jumping pillows, a cow train, pedal cars, a hayride, a giant tube slide, and more.
-Admission to the farm activities is $8/ person and is open on the weekends.
-You pick berries are free to pick, but you pay by the amount and type of produce picked.
+Head to this 330-acre family farm in McDonough for pick-your-own berries, plus a country market, jumping pillows, a cow train, pedal cars, a hayride, a giant tube slide, and more (all on the weekends).
+Admission to the farm activities is $8/ person, but the berries are free to pick (you pay for what you pick after you’re finished picking).
+Monday-Saturdays 8 a.m.-6 p.m. and Sundays 1-6 p.m.

 1658 Turner Church Rd.